wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 = Translate this plugin =
 If you have translated this plugin in your language or updated the language file please feel free to send me the language file (.po file) via E-Mail with your name and this translated sentence: "This plugin is available in %YOUR_LANGUAGE_NAME%."
-So i can add it to the plugin and a link to your website to this page.
+So I can add it to the plugin and a link to your website to this page.

 You can find the *Translation.pot* file in the *language/* folder in the plugin directory.